dotnet/diagnostics/documentation/design-docs/dotnet-tools.md

 REPORT

     dotnet-trace report [-h|--help]
-                        [-o|--output <output_file_path>]

                         <trace_file>

     Generate report into stdout from a previously generated trace_file.

     -h, --help
         Show command line help, including available report types

-    -o, --output
-        The path where the converted file is written.
-If unspecified, the file is written in the current directory using the same base filename as the input file and the extension appropriate for the new format.

     <trace_file>
         The path to the trace file that will be read to generate the report.